benfjohnson/developer-dot/_posts/2016-10-04-getting-started-with-avatax-rest-v2 - Copy.md

 Alright, we've defined our transaction - let's go ahead and calculate the tax!

 * Launch the online Create Transaction API by clicking this link: https://rest-sbx-preview.avalara.net/swagger/ui/index.html#!/Transactions/ApiV2TransactionsCreatePost
 * Tax transactions must be calculated using your account's license key.
-In the "Authorization" field, we'll need to type in credentials using your AccountId as the username and your license key as the password.
+In the **Authorization** field, we'll need to type in credentials using your AccountId as the username and your license key as the password.
 You can build this authorization string on https://www.base64encode.org/ just as we did earlier; then paste the result into the Authorization field.
 It should look like this: `Basic MTIzNDU2Nzg5OkxJQ0VOU0VLRVk=`
-* In the "Model" text box, copy and paste the transaction we built above.
+* In the **Model** text box, copy and paste the transaction we built above.
-* Click "Try It!"
+* Click **Try It**

 The information you'll get back is rather large.
 You'll receive back a full comprehensive list of details about everything in this transaction, including the list of all jurisdictions that applied tax to this transaction and how much.
 But for the moment - the important thing is that you've got all the data you need to charge the customer the correct amount, and help collect and remit the right amount of tax!